It was probably inevitable that no one who lived through the period of the British Mandate would remember it with fondness.

 You might think that at least the ruling power would have found the way to squeeze some benefit out of being handed Palestine on a plate by the League of Nations – Palestine was at a strategic crossroads, close to both the newly crucial oil fields of the Persian Gulf and the Suez Canal through which much of the oil would be transported.
 Most British would probably agree, though, that the main thing they got for their efforts in Palestine was tzures – Yiddish for “trouble."

-- Prince William's visit to Israel and 'occupied' Jerusalem: Official itinerary
+- Official Itinerary for Prince William's Visit to Israel

-- Mark Twain's book on the Holy Land is still controversial - some would say Trumpian
+- Mark Twain's Trumpian Book on the Holy Land

 The relationships that developed over the three decades of mandatory rule can only be described as a triangle of animosity, with Jews, Arabs and British sharing mutual antipathy that only worsened with time.
 As the private secretary of the British high commissioner described it in 1933, Palestine was a country with “more hatred to the square mile than in any other country in the world.”